1. Eat low on the food and marketing chain by buying direct from farmers.

-Several studies have shown that the average distance food travels from farm to plate is 1,500 miles.
+Several studies have shown that on average food travels for hundreds of miles before it reaches our plate.
 In a week-long (or more) delay from harvest to dinner table, sugars turn to starches, plant cells shrink, and produce loses its vitality.

-2. Stick with organic or sustainably-grown produce when possible.
-A study found that children who ate only organic produce had one-sixth the level of pesticides in their bodies of those who ate conventionally grown fruits and vegetables.
-Here’s the latest research on why eating organics is the smart thing to do for your personal health, and the health of the environment.
+According to a 2003 University of Washington study, children who ate only organic produce had one-sixth the level of pesticides in their bodies of those who ate conventionally grown fruits and vegetables.
+Here’s the latest research on why eating organics is good for your personal health, and the health of the environment.

-3. Shop at farmers’ markets; they are perfect places to buy all kinds of food, and meet the farmers who are nearby.
+They’re great places to buy all kinds of food, and you can meet farmers in your community.

-4. Join what’s called a CSA, which stands for Community Supported Agriculture.
-That’s a long name for a type of subscription to a weekly box of fruits, vegetables and meats produced by a local farmer.
-Find one that delivers near you by clicking here.
+CSA stands for Community Supported Agriculture, which is a long name for a “subscription” to a weekly box of fruits, vegetables and meats produced by a local farmer.
+Find one near you on our online Good Food Guide.

 5. Eat at restaurants that procure from and support local farmers.

 Whole Foods, Kroger, and Publix are just three of them.
 Ask the folks at your grocery store whether they have a local food section.